 Yes.
 But, since some people's condition improves without treatment, doctors often suggest waiting one to two years or longer before attempting to correct it.
 Mild cases of the condition rarely require treatment.
 Also, the pain associated with Peyronie's disease occurs only with an erection and is usually mild.
-If intercourse is satisfactory then no treatment may be needed.
+If intercourse is satisfactory, treatment may be unnecessary.

 What Treatments Are Available?

 Possible treatments for Peyronie's disease include surgery and medical treatment.

 The FDA has approved the first drug for treating Peyronie's disease, Xiaflex.
 It is believed to work by breaking down the scar tissue that causes the curvature.

 Men get as many as four treatments, each of which is two injections of the drug.
 There’s also surgery to straighten the penis.

 Side effects may include pain, bruising and swelling.

 The two most common surgeries used to treat Peyronie's disease are:

 - Removal of the plaque followed by placement of a tissue patch

 - Removal or altering the tissue from the side of the penis opposite the plaque, which counters the disease's bending effect